We unearthed a nearly unused 1961 Fender Stratocaster!

 This is America!
 It was insane, but I don't know why I was drawn to the letter and its contents.
 I'm sorry, my usual tendency to make quick decisions has come out...

 Furthermore, the other party demanded cash for the purchase.

-If you open the front door with such a large amount of money and say "Hello!
+If I opened the front door with such a large amount of money and said "Hello!
 Or, you could be pistol-whipped!

-In the end, I thought about it a lot and decided to go to the U.S. right away, and left for the U.S. with cash in both hands.
+I thought about it a lot, but decided to go to the U.S. right away and left for the U.S. with cash in both hands.

 I rented a car from the airport, and on the way to the site, I thought to myself, "Oh, I'm a karate expert!
 I thought to myself, "Hey, I'm a karate expert!
 I might as well tell them that I'm a karate expert.

 We got off the highway and headed down the open road, driving along a route where we didn't even know if guitars really existed, feeling a sense of excitement that we didn't know whether to be anxious or hopeful.

 About an hour after leaving the airport, we entered a long, quiet residential area with houses sparsely spaced and surrounded by bushes between the road and the houses.
 We stopped the car in front of a blue-roofed house that gave the impression of having been lived there for a long time.